alexmolas/alexmolas.github.io/_posts/2023-01-11-chess-960-initial-position.md

 ---
 layout: post
-title: "There are no better starting positions in Chess960."
+title: "Discovering the best Chess960 variation."
 description: "In this post I analyze all the available Chess960 games played in Lichess.
 With this information I show that there are no starting positions that favor any of the players more than other positions."
 tags: chess data-analysis
 ---

+> This post got some attention in [Reddit](https://www.reddit.com/r/chess/comments/109fj63/there_are_no_better_initial_positions_in_chess_960/), and while not everyone like it [^0], I got some useful feedback about how to present and phrase the results.
+I've changed some words of the original post to improve the overall quality, but the idea stills the same.
+If you want to read the original post feel free to check it in the git history of my blog [repo](https://github.com/alexmolas/alexmolas.github.io).
+{: .prompt-info}

+# tldr

+In this post, I analyze all the available Chess960 games played in Lichess.
+With this information I show

+1. that there is not enough statistical significance, using bayesian AB testing, to choose a variation over another.
+So white player could choose any variation without hindering their probabilities of winning;
+3. the past winning rate of a variation doesn't predict the future winning rate of the same variation;
+4. stockfish evaluations don't predict actual winning rates for each variation;
+5. knowing the variation being played doesn't help to predict the winner, the only useful feature is the difference in ELO ratings between players.

 # Introduction

 The World Fischer Random Chess Championship recently took place in Reykjavik, with [GMHikaru](https://twitter.com/GMHikaru) emerging victorious.
 Fischer Random Chess, also known as Chess960, is a unique variation of the classic game that randomizes the starting position of the pieces.
 The intention behind this change is to level the playing field by eliminating the advantage of memorized openings and forcing players to rely on their skill and creativity.

-As I followed the event, one question came to mind: are there certain initial Chess960 variations that give one player an unfair advantage?
-As it stands, the standard chess initial position gives white a slight edge, with white usually winning around 55% of game points ([ref](https://en.wikipedia.org/wiki/First-move_advantage_in_chess)]) and Stockfish giving white a score of +0.3 ([ref](https://lichess.org/analysis)]).
+As I followed the event, one question came to mind: is there any certain initial Chess960 variations that is preferable to the white player over other variations?
+This is, if white player could chose which variation to play, which one would he need to choose to maximize winning probabilities? [^1] As it stands, the standard chess initial position gives white a slight edge, with white usually winning around 55% of game points ([ref](https://en.wikipedia.org/wiki/First-move_advantage_in_chess)]) and Stockfish giving white a score of +0.3 ([ref](https://lichess.org/analysis)]).
 However, this edge is relatively small, which is likely one of the reasons why this position has remained the standard.

 There is some work already done about this topic.
 Ryan Wiley wrote this [blog post](https://lichess.org/@/rdubwiley/blog/using-lichesss-public-data-to-find-the-best-chess-960-position/GCpB9WLH) where he analyzes some data from lichess and reach the conclusion that some variations are better than others.
 In the post, he says that some positions have a higher winning probability for white pieces, but he doesn't show how significant is this claim.
 This made me think that maybe his findings need to be revisited.
 He also trains a ML model on the data in order to determine the winer of a game using as inputs the variation and the ELOs of the players.
 The resulting model has an accuracy of $\sim65\%$ .